BEFORE GOING: Please make sure to read the rules and regulations, as well as check the hours and pricing.

 But man oh man, this place looks great.
 A GIANT twirly slide into the main pool, and Vortex’s adorable play area in the beach entry wading pool.
 There’s also a meandering lazy river, four 25-metre lanes, and shaded areas where you can lounge in the water.

 BUT THAT’S NOT ALL!
 Even when the pool complex is closed, there’s yet another splash pad outside of the fenced area that should be accessible from 9am-9pm.
-They were still working on it so I only snapped two pictures.

 AND WAIT!
 There’s more!

-Right beside the parking lot for the pool is a new playground with areas for big and little kids.
+Right beside the parking lot for the pool is a great playground with areas for big and little kids.
 My 5-year was able to play on both sides and enjoyed the modern and funky GameTime products which included chains and ropes to climb, a really cool (and inclusive) spinning seat, four adult swings, and a tall (and a bit tricky to access) slide.
 He was all “I don’t think I can do this.”, but then he slowly, slowly made his way up.
 And you can see his triumphant smile in one of the pictures.
 Gad, he’s cute.

 Over in the toddler section is a neat climber with a wobbly not-a-slide to climb, ladders and rungs, monkey bars, and another climber with stairs and two itty bitty slides.
 He was very excited to show me the “tools” and loved the gear and construction theme that punctuated much of the equipment.
 Nearby are baby swings and the super fun Expression tandem swing.